Titans (2000 TV series)

-Titans is an American prime time television soap opera created by Charles Pratt Jr. that aired on NBC October 4 to December 18, 2000.
+Titans is an American prime time television soap opera created by Charles Pratt Jr. that aired on NBC from October 4 to December 18, 2000.
 Thirteen episodes were filmed, of which eleven were actually aired.
 Produced by Aaron Spelling, the series was initially marketed as a "Dynasty for the new millennium," attempting to emulate the style of Spelling's earlier hit series.
 However, low ratings led NBC to cancel the series before its first season was completed.

 Synopsis

 Aviation magnate Richard Williams (Perry King) is engaged to the much younger Heather (Yasmine Bleeth).
 He is unaware that she previously had an affair with his son, Chandler (Casper Van Dien), who is a pilot.
 Chandler is unsure whether he should reveal this to his father.
 Chandler discovers that Heather is pregnant with his child.
 Meanwhile, Heather clashes with Richard's former wife, Gwen (Victoria Principal), who lives in a mansion across the street.
 After Richard and Heather marry, Chandler's scheming brother Peter (John Barrowman) finds out about her affair with Chandler.